Tateyama Kurobe Alpine Route: Sights

 Midagahara is a flat walking area filled with flowing plains interrupted by blue ponds.
 Near the bus stop that returns visitors to Bijodaira back down the mountain is a slightly hidden walking path.
 Midagahara is accessible from Tateyama Station via the Tateyama Cable Car (7 minutes) followed by Tateyama Kurobe Alpine Route bus (about 40 minutes) that goes in the direction of Murodō Station.

-On clear days, climbers can see Shōmyō Falls (the tallest waterfall in Japan) across the valley while traveling along the main road from Tateyama Station to the Murodo Plateau.
-For a closer look, visitors can take a bus from Tateyama Station to the Shōmyō Falls stop (about 20 minutes).
-From there, visitors can walk to the falls up a steady slope (about 20 minutes).
-There is a large bridge with two viewing platforms to get views of the Falls.
+Shōmyō Falls (the tallest waterfall in Japan) is visible across the valley while traveling along the main road from Tateyama Station to the Murodo Plateau.

 The section between Kurobe Dam and Ōgisawa was originally made for construction of the dam, while the section between Tateyama and Kurobeko was for tourists from the beginning.

-Currently, the route is purely a sightseeing one, only used by tourists.
-Although this is the only route that directly links Toyama and Nagano, it is impractical for normal users as it takes 6 transfers, roughly 5 hours.
+Today, the entire route serves exclusively as a scenic sightseeing journey through the Japanese Alps, popular with tourists.
+Most travelers complete the route in one direction, either east to west or vice versa.
+It can be done in a single day or at a more relaxed pace, with an overnight stay at one of the lodges or hotels along the way.